Latest update: April 12, 2020

 Dive Shows & The Coronavirus

 Every day or so, we hear about significant events being canceled or postponed, including Miami Ultra Music Festival, Coachella, Tortuga Music Festival by Rock the Ocean, and SXSW festival.

 So… What about dive shows?

 On March 7 & 8, 2020, it was the annual Boston Sea Rovers consumer show in the Boston area.
-I’m awaiting confirmation from the organizers, but initial observations from attendees indicate a small volume of consumers walking in.
+Observations from attendees indicated a small volume of consumers walking in.